EndPointCorp/end-point-blog/2024/12/learning-vue-3-composables-by-creating-invoice-generator.md

 - Handle invoice and invoice items data
 - Add methods for adding, editing and removing invoice items
-- Calculate totals automatically using items rate and amount as well as discount, tax and shipping
+- Calculate totals automatically using item's rate and amount as well as discount, tax and shipping
 - Reset invoice

 #### Define interface for Invoice and Invoice Items